exeter-fp/category-theory/Dave/music/readme.md

 - In Sop (dual S), order matters and choices are not independent and decrease to zero as we go on!
 - Terminal of Sop, is initial in S, and visa versa.
 - Because there is opposite category, but that means all features of category have an co equivalent
+- These splittings could be things like tasks and threadpools, or routes and packages, etc.
+- Strategies like early assignment, late assignment, equal distribution

+## Questions

+- What are distributative categories ?